oddbird/oddsite/content/index.rst

       - name: 'transparent'
         tagline: |
           Daily communication keeps you in control
-          of the budget and priorities...
+          of budget & priorities...

 Software for Humans
 ===================

-.. callmacro:: content.macros.j2#image_block
+.. callmacro:: home.macros.j2#letter
-  :image: '/static/images/projects/trig-mobile.jpg'
+  :image: '/static/images/pages/letter-phones.jpg'
-  :headline: "Hi, I'm Miriam--"
+  :author: 'miriam'

   I co-founded OddBird with my brothers in 2008 to provide custom **web application design and development** as well as **performance and accessibility refactors**.

-  Pay only for the hours you need, and enjoy low maintenance and significant savings for years.
+  Pay only for the hours you need, and enjoy
+  **low maintenance and significant savings for years.**
   We think you’ll be happy with the results.

 .. callmacro:: content.macros.j2#get_quotes